Property Assessment is the process of determining a property's assessed value for tax purposes as of January 1st of the current tax year.

 |Commercial and industrial

-Preparation of the annual assessment roll is usually completed by April or May of each year.
-Once completed, assessment notices are sent out and it is advertised in the local newspaper and the Saskatchewan Gazette that the assessment roll is open to the public.
+Preparation of the annual assessment roll is usually completed by February or March of each year.
+Once completed, assessment notices are sent out and it is advertised in the local newspaper and the Clark's Crossing Gazette that the assessment roll is open to the public.
 All property owners can appeal their assessed value each year, however, only properties with assessment changes will receive a notice by mail.
 If you wish to appeal and do not receive an assessment notice, please contact the city office for an appeal form.

 If you feel an error has been made on your assessment or classification, you can appeal.
 An appeal form is enclosed with the assessment notice.
 You must file your appeal before the appeal period is over, 30 days or 60 days in a revaluation year.
 This can be done, but must be received in the city office prior to the appeal period closing, in person or by ordinary or registered mail to: